Jimmy White: 1977–1991

-White changed his management again in September 1986, joining Barry Hearn's Matchroom stable; the addition of White meant that Matchroom managed seven of the top 13 players.
+White changed his management again in September 1986, joining Barry Hearn's Matchroom stable; the addition of White meant that Matchroom managed seven of the top thirteen players.
 White reportedly paid £50,000 to Golden Leisure's successor company to buy himself out, while still paying a proportion of his earnings to Sportsworld under the terms of the earlier court ruling.
-He played future rival Stephen Hendry for the first time professionally at the 1986 Scottish Masters, with White winning their clash 51.
+He played future rival Stephen Hendry for the first time professionally at the 1986 Scottish Masters, with White winning their clash 5–1.
 Later in the year, he overcame veteran Rex Williams 10–6 to win his first Grand Prix title.
 He lost in the deciding frame to Davis, 12–13, at the 1987 Classic.
-White's third ranking event win came at the 1987 British Open, where he lifted the trophy after a 139 victory over Neal Foulds.
+White's third ranking event win came at the 1987 British Open, where he lifted the trophy after a 13–9 victory over Neal Foulds.
 This helped him to end the 1986–87 season as world number two, behind Davis who defeated him 11–16 in the semi-finals of the 1987 World Championship.

 Later in 1987, White and Davis contested the UK Championship final which Davis won 16–14 after they had been level at 7–7 and 12–12.
-White was part of the England team that were crowned the 1988 Snooker World Cup winners.
+He was part of the England team that won the 1988 Snooker World Cup.
 Playing alongside Davis and Foulds, the trio secured a 9–7 victory over Australia in the final.
 In 1988, he defeated John Campbell, Hendry and Knowles to reach his fourth World Championship semi-final.
 He played Griffiths and, trailing 11–13, lost a tied frame on a re-spotted black.
-Griffiths went on to reach the final courtesy of an 11–16 win.
+Griffiths went on win the match 16–11 win and reach the final.
 White played John Virgo in the second round of the 1989 World Championship and won 13–12.
-The reprieve was short-lived as White was beaten 7–13 by eventual finalist John Parrott in the quarter-finals.
+The win was a short-lived consolation as he was beaten 7–13 by eventual finalist John Parrott in the quarter-finals.
 White avenged this defeat later in the year by beating Parrott 18–9 in the final of the invitational World Matchplay.